You may have heard rumours that you’ll have to change your whole business telephone system once the NBN arrives in your area.

 Well let me reassure you that this is a myth.
-When your suburb switches to the NBN, you won’t necessarily have to upgrade your phones.
+When your suburb switches to the NBN, you won’t necessarily have to upgrade your business phones systems.

-But having said that, there are some good reasons why you might choose to upgrade to an NBN-ready system.
+But having said that, there are some good reasons why you might choose to upgrade to an NBN ready business phone system.
 And we’ll look at those later in the article.

 We’ve done this before